mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-05-Identity-Lifecycle-Management/README.md

 ![Default Domain Users membership](screenshots/lab-05-03-user-default-domain-users-membership.png)

-This showed that the user did not yet have department-based access alignment.
+This confirmed that the user did not yet have department-aligned group membership.

 ---

-### 4. HR User Group Membership Assigned
+### 4. Assigned HR Group Membership

 Sarah Jones was added to: